lakshmir1098/PM_AAI_IITPatna/README.md

 ## Product Thinking and customer insight

-###  JTBD Framework: - JOb To BE Done
+###  JTBD Framework: - Job To BE Done
  - Identify funtional, emotional and social aspects of the job
  - Ask: When I ____ (situaton), I want to ___ (job), so I can ___(outcome)
  - Design your product to excel at specific job

 ### User Research - Why bother?

-Avoid building on assumptions
+- Avoid building on assumptions

-Discover unment needs and apin points
+- Discover unment needs and apin points

-Valildate ideas early, save time later
+- Valildate ideas early, save time later

 #### How to do User research?
-1. Interviews - why
-   -
-3. Surveys -  to see patterns
-4. Observations -  real world

 1. User Interviews - the why:
     - one-on-one communication
     - open ended question -> why , ask narrative question
     - listen > talk
     - 5 to 10 interviews

 2. Surveys -  to see patterns:
     - reach hundreds or thousands
     - Keep it short, general and clear
     - Do survey after Interviews

 3. Observations/ Field studies - real world:
     - watch user in natural context
     - uncovers unspoken needs and workarounds
     - Eye opening

 ### Creating personas: